Kulteam/moncoin-crypto/README.md

 make -j
 ```

-The static library will be built as `libturtlecoin-crypto.a` in the build folder.
+The static library will be built as `libmoncoin-crypto.a` in the build folder.

 ##### Ubuntu, using Clang